What Is Distraction Arthroplasty?

 The major goal of this treatment is healing of damaged tissue that occurs from arthritis.
 Distracting and unloading the ankle joint, along with the use of range-of-motion activity, is believed to help restore some of the damaged tissue in the ankle.
 With

 this restoration, a patient may be able to avoid or delay a more invasive procedure such as an ankle fusion or total ankle replacement.
 This allows patients to maintain

 motion of the ankle joint, which would be lost with an ankle fusion, and potentially avoid activity restrictions that may be necessary after an ankle replacement.

-Appropriate candidates are young active patients with arthritis which is usually the result of an injury.
+Appropriate candidates are young, active patients with arthritis that is usually the result of an injury.
 Some joint space is visible on the X-rays, and no significant deformities are present.

 At a second surgery approximately three months later, the external frame is removed under anesthesia.
 After frame removal a splint or cast dressing is applied.

 Unless there are other related procedures, such as an ankle arthroscopy or a lengthening of the Achilles tendon, the only incisions will be very small stab incisions where the pins and wires are placed.
 The hinges allow for controlled range of motion, usually with guidance from a physical therapist after surgery.
 The